sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 - Keep the principle in mind.
 By keeping it in mind you'll probably always make progress towards it.
 It will definitely be better than if you're not aware of the principle in the first place.
 - It is important to create systems using code with minimal communication and knowledge between it and other code.
 - Ideally code should either know nothing, or only know things that exist in its local scope and things it has explicitly received (arguments).
-- Code should only know the minimum possible about its arguments, as the interface segregation principle and law of Demeter specify.
+- Code should only know the minimum possible about its arguments, as the interface segregation principle and law of Demeter suggest.
 - All communication and knowledge should be under an agreed contract of non-change and non-conflict (a.k.a. an interface).
 An interface is just a way of saying that certain things will always be available on the object.
 They're safe for use and are not intended to change.

 **Benefits**